-We will need to continue to manage our organization and we may encounter difficulties with our staffing and any future transitions, which could adversely affect our results of operations.
+We will need to continue to manage our organization and we may encounter difficulties with our staffing and any future growth, which could adversely affect our results of operations.

-We will need to effectively manage our operations and facilities in order to advance our drug development programs, including those covered by our collaborations with Allergan, achieve milestones under our collaboration agreements, facilitate additional collaborations, and pursue other development activities.
-It is possible that our infrastructure may be inadequate to support our future efforts and expected growth.
-In particular, we may have to develop internal sales, marketing, and distribution capabilities if we decide to market any drug that we may successfully develop, including pimavanserin.
+We will need to effectively manage our operations and facilities in order to advance our drug development programs, including those covered by our collaborations with Allergan, achieve milestones under our collaboration agreements, facilitate additional collaborations, and pursue other development and commercialization activities.
+As we advance the pimavanserin program towards submitting an NDA, we already have added several capabilities.
+However, we will need to add qualified personnel and resources if the NDA is approved for marketing and we establish a commercial sales force.
+Our current infrastructure will be inadequate to support these future efforts and expected growth.
+In particular, we will have to develop internal sales, marketing, and distribution capabilities if we decide to market any drug that we may successfully develop, including pimavanserin.
 We may not successfully manage our operations and, accordingly, may not achieve our research, development, and commercialization goals.